Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 Level 3: Behaviour.
 Are participants applying what they learned back on the job?

-This is the level that separates training that changes organizations from training that entertains people for two days.
-It requires observation, manager feedback, and a 60–90-day window after the program ends.
+This is the level that separates training that changes organisations from training that entertains people for two days.
+It requires observation, manager feedback, and a 60–90-day window after the programme ends.

 Most Indian companies do not track this at all.